ykim18mica/mica-gd220/lectures/proj-poster.md

 ### Requirements
 - Use type + image (photo, graphics, illustration, etc.)
 - Use the template provided.
-Learn more about the template [here](http://j4n.co/blog/Creating-your-own-css-grid-system).
+(This is different from Project 1 template.)
 - Base your design on 1200 pixel width.
 - Use `:hover`, `animation` and `transition` to create more engaging experience.
 - **Do not use** the images of the filmmaker or performers in the films.